- About Us

 Language Fundamental (LF)

 Along with building a strong academic foundation for our students, Riverside is committed to fostering positive social growth and developing the self-confidence of each pupil.
 Once each week, students participate in a 30-minute Social Skills class.
 Class activities are designed to reinforce social, ethical, and academic skills in areas such as critical and creative thinking, ethical decision making, interpersonal relationships, practical living skills, building self-esteem, and practicing citizenship.
-Learning techniques incorporated into the class include role playing, small-group discussions, reflective and moral dilemma exercises, and hands-on activities.
+Learning techniques incorporated into the class include role playing, small-group discussions, and hands-on activities.

 Riverside Resource Classes